DavidGolodetsky/vuepress-blog-boilerplate/src/blog/unit-testing.md

 **Quasar + Vue test-utils**

 Now I will explain the implementation details.
 In this project, we used Quasar as a frontend framework.
 Quasar has an [extension](https://testing.quasar.dev/) for basic test solutions, including Jest, which we are using.
-Quasar has a small [documentation](https://testing.quasar.dev/packages/unit-jest/) about the Jest extension, which uses the official Vue unit testing library [@ vue / test-utils](https: // vue-test-utils.vuejs.org/) under the hood.
+Quasar has a small [documentation](https://testing.quasar.dev/packages/unit-jest/) about the Jest extension, which uses the official Vue unit testing library [@vue/test-utils](https://vue-test-utils.vuejs.org/) under the hood.
 Speaking of documentation, it's also worth mentioning the [Vue Testing Handbook](https://lmiller1990.github.io/vue-testing-handbook/) a helpful guide for writing unit tests with the vue test-utils, from one of its core developers.
 So, combining all these materials, we can get a basic idea of how you can write unit tests with Quasar.
 However, the implementation of Quasar has some differences from the plain vue test-utils approach, and the documentation does not reveal it that much.
 I will give some examples that may be useful to those who decided to start writing unit tests using this stack.

 **Test setup**